amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 15
+I feel like all the practise with recursive solutions are paying off.
+Very happy with my intuition and solution for today.

 ### Day 14
 Go implements the modulo (%) operator different than Python.
 In Python, the remainder is chosen to be the smallest *positive* number `r` that satisfies `a = qb + r, q=a/b, abs(r) < abs(n)`.
 In Go, the remainder is chosen to be the smallest number with the same sign as the dividend `a`.
 To get Python-like behaviour in Go, we can add the divisor to the result and do another modulo to always make it positive: `((a % b) + b) % b`.